Europe

 Visitors will find lots of add-ons for their tour.
 The Stoutie experience adds your selfie on the pint foam.
 There is a Guinness Academy that teaches participants how to pull a perfect pint.

 For beer connoisseurs, there is a beer-tasting experience and a guided factory tour.
 These premium tours start at €95 per person.
-Don’t miss the gift shop where all things Guinness are sold.
+Don’t miss the gift shop, where you can find all things Guinness.

 Located at St. James’s Gate, Dublin 8.
-Open 9:30 a.m. to 5:30 p.m.
-(6:30 p.m. on Friday and Saturday).
+Open Monday to Thursday and Sunday from 9:30 a.m. to 5 p.m.
+(6 p.m. on Friday and Saturday).
 Reservations are recommended, especially late in the day.
 If you don’t secure a reservation, the morning is the easiest time to get in.

 Time to Spend: 2 hours +